 about

-We aim to make robust take down style handles that are able to last the test of time.
-Ferrules are made from a wide range of durable materials such as resin and micarta that are easy to wash and wont mind a little water.
-The wood for our handles are exclusively recycled wood bits i harvest from discarded items each with its own origin and story.
+We aim to make robust take down style handles that will last the test of time.
+Ferrules are made from a wide range of durable materials such as resin or micarta that are easy to wash and wont mind a little water.
+The wood for our handles are exclusively recycled wood bits harvested from discarded items each with its own origin and story.
+Many makers will use exotic wood almost exclusively in their handle work but Bret respects forests and nature to much and feels that setting himself firm boundaries in this regard only makes the knives he is able to handle with recycled exotic materials all the more special.

 steel